harness/developer-hub/release-notes/chaos-engineering.md

 * Previously, the Last Heartbeat value was empty when chaos infrastructures were pending.
 Now, to prevent user confusion, this value displays N/A when chaos infrastructures are pending.
 (CHAOS-1666)

-* Enhanced Chaos Infrastructures table to allow routing to corresponding connectors from the Chaos Infrastructures screen.
+* Enhanced the Chaos Infrastructures table to allow routing to corresponding connectors from the Chaos Infrastructures screen.
 (CHAOS-1665)

 * When scheduling an experiment fails for any reason, the user now sees the error when hovering over the status.
 (CHAOS-1574)